1,000+ Opportunities

 In 2024, the Institute of Museum and Library Services (IMLS) awarded $266.
 7 million through grantmaking, research and policy development, to advance, support, and empower America's museums, libraries, and related organizations.
 Native Hawaiian Library Services Advance | Support | Empower

-Based on current listing details, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
+According to the current listing, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
 See the Notice of Funding Opportunity for program eligibility criteria.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program